Pyyko/FFNN_Builder/README.txt

 It's a sort of neural network builder.

-It's really limited but here's what you can do :
+It's very limited but here's what you can do :

 	# Build.py